 Back to News/Insights

-We are pleased to announce the recent publication of the latest insight paper: COVID-19 and Acute Kidney Injury: A year of learning.
+We are pleased to announce the recent publication of the latest insight paper: Covid-19 and AKI – A Year of Learning Report

 Acute Kidney Injury (AKI) can be defined as sudden onset kidney damage or failure from a variety of causes, and ranges in severity from minor to severe.
 It affects about one in six people who are admitted to hospital and can lead to death in one in four of those.